MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. Enter the port number.

-The port number has now been updated and the service restarted.
+The port number will be updated the next time the [service is restarted](#startstop).

 <br><a name="encrypt"></a>